Free FAFSA Guide

 There are many sources of free help available for completing the FAFSA (Free Application for Federal Student Aid).
-In addition to these resources, see also the list of FAFSA Videos.

 The Federal Student Aid Information Center (FSAIC) provides answers to questions about federal student aid and completing the FAFSA.
 To reach the FSAIC, call 1-800-4-FED-AID (1-800-433-3243).
 This is a toll-free hotline sponsored by the U.S. Department of Education.
 People living overseas or in other areas without access to toll-free numbers can call 1-319-337-5665.
 Hearing impaired individuals can call 1-800-730-8913.